Gilead Sher: Early life and education

 Sher was born on 2 June 1953 in Kibbutz Mahanayim, Israel.
 Sher, on his mother's side, is a descendant of the Sephardic Baruch Mizrachi family, which has resided in Jerusalem since 1620.
-On his father's side, Sher's grandfather, Avraham Sher (Ser) was killed in action as an Haganah combatant in the 1948 Arab–Israeli War in 1947.
+On his father's side, Sher's grandfather, Avraham Sher (Ser) was killed in action as an Haganah combatant in the 1948 Arab–Israeli War in 1947 and his father Yoel Sher was an Israeli diplomat and ambassador.
 Sher is a graduate of the Hebrew University Law School and was admitted to the Israel Bar Association in 1981.
 He has also completed courses in project finance at the World Bank (1996) and at Harvard University (1999) as well as Battalion Commanders and Brigade Commanders courses in the Israel Defense Forces.

-Military service

-Sher is a colonel (reserve), a former brigade commander and deputy division commander in the Armored Corps of the Israel Defense Forces, as well as a military judge.

-Personal life

-Sher is married to Ruth and has four children.
-He has two siblings as well.

-Professional career
+Career

-Alongside his law practice, Sher leads the Center for Applied Negotiations (CAN) at the Tel Aviv Institute for National Security Studies (INSS), which he joined in 2012 as a senior research fellow Institute for National Security Studies (INSS) in Tel Aviv, ranked among the five leading think tanks in the Middle East.
+Alongside his law practice, Sher leads the Center for Applied Negotiations (CAN) at the Institute for National Security Studies (INSS) in Tel Aviv, ranked among the five leading think tanks in the Middle East, which he joined in 2012 as a senior research fellow.

-Journalist and news presenter

 Sher started his career as a news editor and radio news presenter for Kol Yisrael, where he subsequently served as a parliamentary and legal correspondent, and was the radio's correspondent in Paris from 1981 to 1983.

-Legal career

 Sher founded the law firm Gilead Sher, Talhami & Co. in 1989.
 The firm has offices in both Tel Aviv and Jerusalem.
 Between 2005 and 2010, as a result of a merger, Sher became a senior founding partner at Aaronsohn, Sher, Aboulafia, Amoday and Co., which was ranked amongst Israel's 20 largest law firms.
 His main fields of expertise are corporate law, project finance, constitutional and administrative law, international business ventures, investments and transactions, dispute resolution and both private and public international law.